unahouExosite/docs/rpc/README.md

 * `"status": "ok"` means `"result"` contains the value for the metric

-* `"result"` value depends on usage metric being measured.
+* `"result"` depends on usage metric being measured.

-    for consumables, the sum of the consumable used during the given window
+    For consumables, `"result"` is the sum of the consumable used during the given window.

-    for entities, the sum of the number of that entity used in one second for each second in the given window.
+    For entities, `"result"` is the sum of the number of that entity used in one second for each second in the given window